Loading...

 This guide covers everything you need to know about Delaware HOA law: how to fight violations, your rights as a homeowner, the procedural requirements your HOA must follow, and how fine limits work in Delaware.
 Use the sections below to find the information most relevant to your situation.

-Delaware does not set a statutory maximum fine for HOA violations.
+Read the full Delaware dispute guide →Delaware does not set a statutory maximum fine for HOA violations.
 Fine amounts are determined by each association's governing documents (CC&Rs and rules).
-However, fines must be reasonable and imposed only after proper notice and hearing procedures under DUCIOA §81-315.
+However, fines must be reasonable and imposed only after proper notice and hearing procedures under DUCIOA §81-302.
 Courts may strike down fines that are arbitrary or disproportionate to the violation.

 Yes.
-Under DUCIOA §81-315, your HOA must provide written notice and an opportunity to be heard before imposing a fine.
-The notice must describe the alleged violation and give you at least 10 days to request a hearing.
+Under DUCIOA §81-302, your HOA may levy reasonable fines only after notice and an opportunity to be heard.
+The notice must describe the alleged violation; the timeframe to request a hearing is set by your governing documents (DUCIOA does not fix a specific number of days).
 Fines imposed without following this procedure are vulnerable to legal challenge.

 DUCIOA (Del.
 Code Title 25, Chapter 81) is Delaware's primary statute governing condominiums, cooperatives, and planned communities created after its effective date in 2009.
 It establishes rules for governance, assessments, enforcement, homeowner rights, and board obligations.
 Older communities may still be governed by the earlier Delaware Unit Property Act (Title 25, Chapter 22).